ALL HIKERS

 POSTSCRIPT

-This is the second time I have done this hike, but this time we went and returned via Point Huitzil.
+This is the second time I have done this hike, but the first time I returned via Point Huitzil.
 The climb back up was more challenging than I thought it would be.
 This hike is not suitable for those with a fear of heights as there are a few spots with medium exposure.
 There are several obstacles on this hike: finding the correct descent point at the rim; descending the pole at the "Rabbit Hole"; negotiating the Moqui Steps (webbing is almost mandatory); climbing right to take the bypass at the "Ledge"; and several large chock stones to get past.

 One of the hard things about the Point Huitzil route is finding the proper descent point at the rim.
 I plotted our initial course on a topo map and found it to be 307 degrees true.
 Since the magnetic variation in this area is twelve degrees east, I calculated the indicated magnetic heading is 295 degrees.
 I also put in the following three waypoints in my GPS at approximately 0.6 mile intervals between Pasture Wash and the rim to help guide us to the initial descent point, a small drainage descending to the northwest: